-The 2012 Salary Commission reviewed the methodology for setting the salary for the Chair and agreed with the approach used by the 2010 Salary Commission.
+The 2010 Salary Commission set the 2010/11 salary for the Chair at the midpoint of the 2010/11 Department Director II salary, and the 2011/12 salary at the midpoint of the Department Director II 2011/12 range.
+The 2012 Salary Commission increased the Chair's salary by the cost of living increase given to Multnomah County non-represented employees for both 2012/13 and 2013/14.
+The 2014 Salary Commission reviewed the methodology for setting the salary for the Chair and agreed with the approach used by the 2010 and 2012 Salary Commissions.
 A search of the external market did not yield comparable positions: therefore, internal equity continues to be given greater weight.
 The Chair supervises the Department Directors and those salaries have the most bearing on the salary of the Chair.
-Since the prior Salary Commission's review, a new classification of Chief Operations Officer has been added and is under the general supervision of the County Chair.
+Recently, a new classification of Chief Operations Officer has been added and is under the general supervision of the County Chair.
 Setting the salary at the midpoint of the Department Director II range continues to be a reasonable approach.
-The Chair's salary for 2012/13 salary effective July 1, 2012 shall be adjusted to match the midpoint of the Department Director II 2011/12 of \$136,672 increased by the cost of living increase given to Multnomah County non-represented employees for 2012/13.
-Additionally, for 2013/14, that salary rate shall be increased by the cost of living increase given to Multnomah County non-represented employees for 2013/14.
+The Chair's salary for 2014/15 salary effective July 1, 2014 shall be adjusted to match the midpoint of the Department Director II 2012/13 of \$143,724 increased by the cost of living increase given to Multnomah County non-represented employees for 2014/15.
+Additionally, for 2015/16, that salary rate shall be increased by the cost of living increase given to Multnomah County non-represented employees for 2015/16.